acm-ndsu/Byte-le-2024/docs/source/useful_commands.rst

     python launcher.pyz -h

 in the terminal.
-Each of the sub-commands will have their own help messages too, of course.
+Each of the sub-commands will have their own help messages too.